Picking the right surfskate brand is a challenge.

 - You can use your favourite deck and wheel combinations

 - Might be too loose for complete beginners

 - Need the rear truck as well to really get the best out of your set-up

 - Some people don’t want to build their set-up

 Waterborne Buying Info

 Waterborne surf adapters are becoming more common in surf and skate shops as a low-cost alternative to buying a complete set-up.
 Most online retailers will also have these in stock as they’re smaller and easier to keep on hand.

 Check out my Smoothstar review

-After riding it, out of all the surfskate boards I own, this replicates the feeling of surfing the best.
+Out of all the surfskate boards I own, this replicates the feeling of surfing the best.
+I’ve ridden this board for hours and feel that my surfing has gotten better because of it.
 Anytime someone asks for the best surf training brand, I'll recommend Smoothstar.
-The reason is that they use compression springs versus coil, tension springs, which give a resistance that no other adapter offers.
-The downside is that they're more prone to rusting and breaking, versus Waterborne or YOW which don't have an exposed bottom.
+Smoothstar surfskates use longitudinal-compression springs versus coil-tension springs which allows for a resistance that no other front truck assemblies offer.

 Who Is Smoothstar Best For?